Table of Contents

 Creating a top 10 list often involves extensive research, but it is not immune to limitations.

-Relying solely on a top 10 list without conducting your own research could lead to overlooking great options that better suit your needs.
+You must conduct your own research.
+Otherwise, you could overlook great options that better suit your needs.

 4. Overemphasis on Brand Popularity